Thailand Work Visa

 Visa Type Processing Time

-SMART Visa 30–60 days (varies depending on category and documentation)
+SMART Visa 30–60 days (varies depending on the visa category and supporting documentation).

-BOI-Sponsored Work Visa 7–14 days (fast-track processing via BOI E-Expert system)
+BOI-Sponsored Work Visa 7–14 days (fast-track processing through the BOI E-Expert system).

 Factors Influencing Processing Time: